agh-glk/fcs/docs/source/server/link_db.rst

       Returns details about the given link.

-      :param string link: Link which details have to be given.
+      :param string link: Link of which details have to be given.

    .. py:method:: close()